spessasus/SpessaSynth/README.md

 #### todo
 - make the worklet system perform good
 - port the worklet system to emscripten (maybe) (not really)
+- improve the built-in chorus and reverb effects

 ### Special thanks